m-cat/rouge/README.md

 #### CSS theme options
 ##### scope: '.highlight'
-CSS selector that styles are applied to, e.g. `Rouge::Themes::MonokaiSublime.render(scope: 'code')`
+CSS selector that styles are applied to, e.g. `RougeLines::Themes::MonokaiSublime.render(scope: 'code')`

-Rouge aims to be simple to extend, and to be a drop-in replacement for pygments, with the same quality of output.
-Also, Rouge ships with a `rougify` command which allows you to easily highlight files in your terminal:
+RougeLines aims to be simple to extend, and to be a drop-in replacement for pygments, with the same quality of output.
+Also, RougeLines ships with a `rougify` command which allows you to easily highlight files in your terminal:

 ``` bash
 $ rougify foo.rb